kwchurch/RAG/README.md

 </ol>

 As we will see, older pdf files on the ACL Anthology introduce a number of OCR errors.
-The following summarizes a newer pape without OCR issues:
+The following summarizes a more recent paper (without OCR issues):

 ```sh
 echo 'Please summarize the paper on RAG.' |